 Glue, glitter, stickers, markers, paint, sequins, and other things to decorate your lantern

-Tonight is the night of the big Chinese New Year parade in San Francisco, and it's a tradition in our house to make wontons to eat while we watch the parade on TV.
-Wontons are easy to make, tasty, kid-friendly, and you can get everything you need at the grocery store.
-Furthermore, they're something the children can help make with minimal effort, and they even have a lot of fun folding the things.
+Today marks the beginning of the celebrations for Chinese New Year: the Year of the Horse.
+It's a tradition in our house to make wontons, as dumplings are traditionally associated with the holiday.
+Wontons are easy to make, tasty, kid-friendly, and you can get everything you need at your local grocery store.
+Furthermore, they're something children can help make with minimal effort, and they even have a lot of fun folding the things.

 1-1/4 lbs boneless, skinless chicken breasts or thighs, cut into pieces

 The Chinese Lunar New Year, the Year of the Horse, starts next Friday, January 31.
 To kick off your celebration, create some neat Chinese New Year crafts, like these cute paper dragons and lanterns.
 They're easy and fun to make and perfect to decorate the house, and make great playdate, school, or scout group activities.
 They'll also be perfect to have on hand while you watch the San Francisco Chinese New Year Parade on February 15.
 Have your own parade through the living room!

 Here’s what you’ll need to make your dragons: